Dr Linda Speight

 Linda is the physical geography tutor at Hertford College.
 Linda and her colleagues are responsible for teaching students across the entire breadth of geographical topics for the Preliminary Examination and Final Honour School of Geography.

-In the School of Geography and the Environment, Linda leads the FHS Option 'Climate Change Impacts and Adaptation' and co-leads the 'Geographic Data Science' Option.
+In the School of Geography and the Environment, Linda leads the FHS Option 'Climate Change Impacts and Adaptation' and co-leads the “Geographic Data Science” and “Hydrology in a Changing Climate” options.

 Postgraduate